 Employment opportunities are best for automotive service technicians with strong communication, mathematical and analytical skills.
 For this reason, the Automotive Technology curriculum includes instruction in English, mathematics and human relations to supplement the in-depth studies of the automobile's electrical, electronic, computer, mechanical, and hydraulic systems required in this associate degree program.
-Because the automotive service technician's ability to diagnose the source of a problem quickly and accurately is of prime
+Because the automotive service technician's ability to diagnose the source of a problem quickly and accurately is of prime importance in this field, students will receive intense training in diagnosis of advanced vehicle

-CORE CURRICULUM

-15 HOURS